Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/samples/v5/typescript/README.md

 urlFragment: ai-form-recognizer-typescript
 ---

-# Azure Form Recognizer client library samples for TypeScript
+# Azure AI Document Intelligence client library samples for TypeScript

-These sample programs show how to use the TypeScript client libraries for Azure Form Recognizer in some common scenarios.
+These sample programs show how to use the TypeScript client libraries for Azure AI Document Intelligence in some common scenarios.

 | **File Name**                                           | **Description**                                                                            |
 | ------------------------------------------------------- | ------------------------------------------------------------------------------------------ |